OrJDev/create-jd-app/README.md

 ## Addons

-All addons are optional, you may select some, you may select all and you may select none.
+All addons are optional, you may select some, you may select all and you may select none

 - [Prisma](https://github.com/prisma/prisma)
 - [pRPC](https://github.com/orjdev/prpc)